-- 1) Completely charge your transmitter and receiver batteries before your first day of flying. - 2) Check every bolt and every glue joint in your plane to ensure that everything is tight and well bonded. - 3) Double check the balance of the airplane. - Check the control surface.
+- 1) Completely charge your transmitter and receiver batteries before your first day of flying. - 2) Check every bolt and every glue joint in your plane to ensure that everything is tight and well bonded. - 3) Double check the balance of the airplane. - 4) Check the control surface. - 5) Check the receiver antenna.
+It should be fully extended and not coiled up inside the fuselage. - 6) Properly balance the propeller.